JoyKuan/DS560-HW2/README.md

 python3 -m venv dsci560H4
 ```

-3. Activate your virtual environment and install the dependencies for executing the random number generator script
+3. Activate your virtual environment and install the dependencies for executing the random number generator script **(Question 2)**
 Before you start installing or using packages in the virtual environment you’ll need to activate it.
 ```bash
 source env/bin/activate